socratesx/aws2tf/README.md

 In order to use these functions you must have appropriate read access to the resources you are creating the terraform configuration for.

-## Current Support
+## Current AWS Resources Support

+Currently there are functions for the following  AWS Resources:
-Currently only Dynamodb Tables are supported.
+ - Dynamodb Tables
+ - Lambda Functions, Layers, Aliases & Provisioned Concurrency Configs

 Many more will be added progressively.